hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

   [specified topics](../../../Concepts/Events-and-Logs.md#topic-filters).

 For private contracts, the privacy group ID must be specified.
 Only members of a privacy group receive logs for for a private contract subscription.
-You can create a subscription for a privacy group you are not a member of but the subscription will not receive any notifications.
+If you create a subscription for a privacy group you are not a member of, you will not receive any notifications.

 If a chain reorganization occurs, the subscription publishes notifications for logs from the old chain with the `removed` property in the [log object](../../../Reference/API-Objects.md#log-object)